 Vulnerability is uncertainty.
 It’s putting yourself out there to risk embarrassment or judgment.
 That definition can become foggy, so here are a few examples:

-Vulnerability is approaching a stranger in a coffee shop, asking them on a date.
+Vulnerability is approaching a stranger in a coffee shop and striking up a conversation.

 Vulnerability is giving a presentation to 195 people, even when you’re scared shitless of public speaking.